 The following plots summarize the construction schedule to complete the VTX detector upgrade for PHENIX.
-The overall schedule is shown in Figure 48.
+The overall schedule is shown in Figure 69.
 It assumes start of the DOE construction project in FY05.
-The subsequent plots, Figure 49 to Figure 51, show the detailed schedule for each major WBS element.
-The schedule implies that construction dollars from RIKEN are available 2003 through 2005 and that the DOE construction funds become available in FY05.
+The subsequent plots, Figure 70 to Figure 72, show the detailed schedule for each major WBS element.
+The schedule implies that construction dollars from RIKEN are available JFY2003 through JFY2005 and that the DOE construction funds become available in FY06.
+The schedule after year 2004 is shown.

-Figure 52 gives the funding profile for the DOE project.
-In this schedule the inner pixel layer and part of the strip layers will be installed in summer 2006 and the full VTX detector will be completed in summer 2007.
-The proposed schedule assumes that \$286k of R&D funds will be available from the DOE for the VTX project for FY04.
+Figure 73 gives the funding profile for the DOE project.
+In this schedule the inner pixel layer and part of the strip layers will be installed in summer 2006 and the full VTX detector will be completed in summer 2007 shutdown to be ready for RUN8.

-Figure 48 The overall schedule for the VTX Project.
+Figure 69 The overall schedule for the VTX Project.

-Figure 49 The schedule for the strip layers.
+Figure 70 The schedule for the strip layers.